alphagov/notifications-ftp/README.md

 ##  To run the application

 First, run `scripts/bootstrap.sh` to install dependencies.
+If you're install dependencies manually, you should run `pip install -r requirements_dev.txt` to install pycurl with openssl.

 Create a local environment.sh file containing the following: